Scarso327/AltisLife-Framework/README.md

   - <b>Customisable Player Tags</b>
     - Player tags can be customised with unique icons, titles, and colours!
   - <b>Pleasing Design</b>
-    - All UI elements follow the same style and designed to be easy on the eyes and to use!
+    - All UI elements follow the same style and are designed to be easy on the eyes and to use!
     - Icons for everything!
-All following the same style.
+All follow the same style.
     - Consistent Map Markers, gathering zones, processors, stores, etc all share colours and icons depending on type and legality.

 </details>

 # Mutli Server Support

-Currently the framework isn't suitable for running multiple servers as certain features don't work and would introduce expliots / inconsistency.
-Below we've listed the features that would need work / considerations to support multiple servers.
+Currently, the framework isn't suitable for running multiple servers as certain features don't work and would introduce exploits/inconsistency.
+Below we've listed the features that would need work/considerations to support multiple servers.
 Future work will be completed to allow for this.

   - <b>Housing</b>
-    - When houses are bought / sold they'll only be setup for one server but exist in same table allowing conflicts.
+    - When houses are bought/sold they'll only be set up for one server but exist in the same table allowing conflicts.